bips-hb/bsscomparison/README.txt

     III.: Apply Best Subset Selection with different time limits

-    IV.: Generate all plots for the results of Chapter I and II (Semi- synthetic and synthetic settings)
+    IV.: Generate all plots for the results of Chapter I and II (Semi- synthetic and synthetic settings, different subset sizes and correlation vs dimensionality)
-    (NOTICE: you can run this script without running Chapter I & II but in this case you will need to download the raw results.
+    (NOTICE: you can run this script without running Chapter I & II but in this case you will need to download the raw results and save them under "./results".
 See below for the links.)

-    V.: Generate all plots for the results of Chapter III (time limits) (NOTICE: you can run this script without running Chapter III based on the raw results in ./results)
+    V.: Generate all plots for the results of Chapter III (time limits) (NOTICE: you can run this script without running Chapter III based on the raw results in ./results.
+No extra download needed)

     VI.: Simulation for Stability Selection and BIC, mBIC2 and HQC This is omitted by default because of its long running time.
-You have to change "runCriteriaSimu <- FALSE" to "runCriteriaSimu <- TRUE" to run these simulations in the master script.
-Please see also the default parameter values in this chapter.
+You have to change "runCriteriaSimu <- FALSE" to "runCriteriaSimu <- TRUE" in the master script to run these simulations.
+    Please see also the default parameter values in the corresponding chapter.

-    VII.: Plot the results of you can Stability Selection, BIC, mBIC2 and HQC
-    The default setting is a high-dimensional block structure with correlation rho = 0.7 and consecutive ("adjacent") non-zero betas.
+    VII.: Plot the results of Stability Selection, BIC, mBIC2 and HQC The default setting is a high-dimensional block structure with correlation rho = 0.7 and consecutive ("adjacent") non-zero betas.

+    VIII.: Rename plots
+    A short script to rename the previous generated plots according to the figures of the paper.

 PLOTS:

-    This repository generates all plots of our simulation study and saves them under ./plots
+    This repository generates all plots of our simulation study and saves them under "./plots".
-    The following table gives the name of the plots with its corresponding figure number in our paper.
-Further, the table contains the chapter number of the master script to generate the plot.
+    The following table gives the name of the plots with their corresponding figure numbers according to their appearance in our paper.
+Further, the table contains the chapter number of the master script to generate the plots.

+    To compare these plots to the plots of the paper the master script calls a script to rename them as "Figure_02", "Figure_03", etc.
+    If you do not want to rename the plots please delete the "source(rename_plots.R)" at the end of the master script (Chapter VIII).

     -------------------------------------------------------------------------|
     |        Name of generated plot                |  Figure No. |  Chapter  |